cypress-io/cypress-documentation/CONTRIBUTING.md

 - Delete the page from the relevant directory under [`content`](/content).
 - Remove the link from the the [`sidebar.json`](/content/_data/sidebar.json).
-- **REQUIRED**: Commit the change using git - we auto-remove the doc within each supported language, this auto-generation depends on the file being deleted in git, the build will not work until this is commited.
 - Build the documentation site locally so that you can visually inspect and make sure it was properly deleted.